named-data/ndn-cxx/docs/tutorials/security-library.rst

 ~~~~~~~~~~~~~~~~~~~~

 One can call :ndn-cxx:`KeyChain::generateRsaKeyPair` to generate an RSA key pair or
-:ndn-cxx:`KeyChain::generateEcdsaKeyPair` to generate an ECDSA key.
+:ndn-cxx:`KeyChain::generateEcKeyPair` to generate an EC key.
 Note that generated
 key pair is not set as the default key of the identity, so you need to set it manually by
 calling :ndn-cxx:`KeyChain::setDefaultKeyNameForIdentity`.
 There is also a helper method
 :ndn-cxx:`KeyChain::generateRsaKeyPairAsDefault`, which combines the two steps into one.